 Increase traffic from search engines by optimizing search results

-SEO consultants are chasing every day to get the best positions for the most searched keywords, but most of them neglect the fact that high ranking alone does not mean good search engine traffic.
+SEO consultants are trying their hardest every day to get the best positions for the most searched keywords, but most of them neglect the fact that high ranking alone does not mean good search engine traffic.
 In the following example, I was looking for kitchen cooking pot in Google :

-The result above is currently in a very good 6th position, but it will almost certainly be clicked by only a small percentage of seekers:
+The result above is currently ranking on a very good 6th position, but it will almost certainly be clicked only by very few people because:

 - Requested phrase "kitchen cooking pots" is not listed in the caption.
-There is not even a more general phrase "kitchen cooking."
-All other search results include some variations of the words kitchen or cooking in their title.
-The seeker expects that, so our result will most likely be skipped.
+There is not even a more general phrase such as"kitchen cooking."
+All other search results include some variations of the words 'kitchen' or 'cooking' in their title - that's why our result will most likely be skipped.

 - The text in the excerpt (= black text between the title and the link) is not interesting at all.
-It does not contain the phrase I searched for a call to action.
+It does not contain the phrase I searched for.